 Although we had models built using individual algorithms, we considered an ensemble model consisting of all three algorithms because combining predictions from multiple individual models enhanced overall accuracy and robustness (Uusitalo et al., 2021).
 The ensemble method involved calculating a weighted average of the predictions, where weights were assigned based on each model's performance.
 We obtained ensemble predictions by averaging the predictions of the best-performing individual models (with an AUC value greater than 0.7) and weighing them according to their cross-validation performance.

 In addition to generating a range of probabilities for suitable aspen habitats ranging from 0 to 1, we employed the ensemble model to perform binary classification, distinguishing between aspen presence and absence using a specified cut-off or threshold value above 480 (out of 0-1000) corresponding to values if AUC > 0.8, Sensitivity > 0.75 and Specificity > 0.73.
 In this classification, values above the cutoff were considered aspen presence, while values below it indicated aspen absence.
-Consequently, the ensemble model's predictions of presence and absence pixels were used to develop the current aspen distribution and forecast its suitable habitat for the year 2100, considering topo-edaphic factors and two climate change scenarios.
+Additionally, to assign importance values to each variable and support further variable selection, we employed a randomization procedure implemented in the BIOMOD 2 R-package (Thuiller et al., 2016).
+Using random forest algorithm from BioMod2 we also generated response curve for each predictor variable in relation of aspen occurrence, which helps in making decision regarding variable selection.

 Visualizing Ensembled Predictions From BioMod2